Deep-sea mining: beyond the headlines

 Take Escondida, which is one of the world's largest copper mines, in the Atacama Desert of Chile (and contributes about 2.5 percent to Chile's GDP).
 That desert is home to some remarkable species of animals and plants of course, but it's not a hotspot for biodiversity like a rainforest, and desert life is pretty sparse, typically with widespread populations of species.
 There weren't existing local communities in the immediate vicinity of the mine, at altitude in the Atacama desert.
 And the power supplied for mining there is now 100 percent from renewable energy sources (primarily solar).
 So as copper mining goes, it has a lower environmental and social impact than mines in some other places.

 In contrast, there's the Grasberg copper mine in the Indonesian province of West Papua, just upslope of the biodiversity hotspot of a rainforest (and next to the Lorentz National Park).
-Tailings disposal from the mine has impacted local waterways, and people have been killed in mine-related conflict and workforce protests.
+Tailings disposal from the mine has polluted local waterways, and people have been killed in mine-related conflict and workforce protests.

 Ideally, if possible, the equivalent of 15 additional copper mines that we need should be more like the Escondida mine in the Atacama Desert in terms of impact; and clearly we don't want 15 more mines like Grasberg.